What is a Deauthentication Attack? [2025 Updated]

 Future Trends in Deauthentication Attacks

 Deauthentication attacks are likely to change and advance in sophistication as technology advances.
-Future developments in deauthentication attacks could look like these:
+Future developments in de-authentication attacks could look like these:

 • Advanced Automation: